dannevesdantas/FromConsoleAppToMinimalAPI/README.md

 # FromConsoleAppToMinimalAPI
-A Kestrel Web Server sample application
+A Kestrel Web Server sample application.
+Starting from a Console App turning it into an ASP.NET Core minimal API.